 Key components in Table 11.1 below are used in the UPS system.
-To prevent system failures due to some device failure by wear, it execute the regular inspection and replacement during its estimated life.
+To prevent system failures due to some device failure by wear, it executes the regular inspection and replacement during its estimated life.

-Estimated Life Proposed Replacement Time Proposed Inspection Period Key Components Not less than 7 years Fan 5 years to 6 years 1 year Air filter 1 year to 3 years 1 year to 2 years 2 months VRLA battery (5-year life) 5 years 3 years to 4 years 6 months
+Key Components

+Estimated Life

+Proposed Replacement Time

+Proposed Inspection Period

+Fan

+Not less than 7 years

+5 years to 6 years

+1 year

+Air filter

+1 year to 3 years

+1 year to 2 years

+2 months